-Melania Trump could be the first non-U.S. born first lady since ...
+Melania Trump will be the first non-U.S. born first lady since?

 In her speech at the Republican National Convention in Cleveland, Melania Trump told the crowd, "I was born in Slovenia.
 A small, beautiful, and then communist country in central Europe."